esriis/organoid-lumen-segmentation/readme.md

-# Surface estimation + visualisation of 3D organoid, based on segmentation of stacked 2D images.
+# Segmentation of 3D organoids
-## A MATLAB graphical user interface (GUI).
+#### A MATLAB graphical user interface (GUI) for estimating and visualising the surface of 3D organoid structures, based on segmentation of stacked 2D images.